coreyphillips/moonshine/README.md

 Supported Derivation Paths: m/0' | 44' | 49' | 84' /0'/0'

-If you have any questions, feature requests, etc., please feel free to create an issue on [Github](https://github.com/coreyphillips/moonshine/issues), reach out to me on [Twitter](https://twitter.com/coreylphillips) or send an email to corey@ferrymanfin.com.
+Again, if you have any questions, feature requests, etc., please feel free to create an issue on [Github](https://github.com/coreyphillips/moonshine/issues), reach out to me on [Twitter](https://twitter.com/coreylphillips) or send an email to corey@ferrymanfin.com.

+### Donate

+I built this app to learn and have fun.
+I never intend to monetize or turn a profit on this app so if you found it useful, cool or interesting please consider donating:

+ - **Bitcoin:** bc1qm6knmtrk5jfyt57rwkm8j74kxskxyrl504tlc9
+ - **Bitcoin Testnet:** tb1qxvg88t7a498yfdxgs4rjaz3r75dyr64h5r5wd7
+ - **Litecoin:** ltc1qrctkm565xale82pjt6nsxsyvvmln2qz8dpf6q9
+ - **Litecoin Testnet:** tltc1qxvg88t7a498yfdxgs4rjaz3r75dyr64hdtksah

 ### Meta